AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

 - Unzip liblinear and put the address to the python folder within
 - Set up the project (#HOW TO SET UP)

-#HOW TO INSTALL PYTHON AND ALL LIBRARY IN MACOS
+#HOW TO INSTALL PYTHON AND ALL LIBRARY IN MACOS (not tested)
-#TODO